googlearchive/backbonefire/README.md

 ### METHOD 1: Backbone.Firebase.Collection

 You will have access to a new object, `Backbone.Firebase.Collection`.
-You may extend this object, and must provide a URL or Firebase reference as the `firebase` property.
+You may extend this object, and must provide a Firebase URL or Firebase reference as the `firebase` property.
 For example:

     var TodoList = Backbone.Firebase.Collection.extend({